Pool Drowning Lawyer in Los Angeles - Nokristart - Learn Everyday

 • Lack of swimming ability.
 Overconfident swimmers may exceed their physical capabilities, while untrained swimmers may need to realize the dangers involved.
 Most schools do not require swimming instruction, and disadvantaged communities have limited access to public pools.
 As a result, many people do not know how to swim, which increases the risk of drowning, especially for members of these communities.

-• Lack of safety barriers or fencing around the pool.
-Especially in the case of in-ground pools, distracted children or adults may not see the pool and accidentally fall into it.
+• There are no safety barriers or fencing around the pool.
+Especially in in-ground pools, distracted children or adults may not see the pool and accidentally fall into it.

 • Lack of supervision.
 This is particularly true for young children who cannot yet swim.
-While you don't need a licensed lifeguard on duty 24/7 at your home pool, you must ensure that someone always supervises children near the pool.
+While you don't need a licensed lifeguard 24/7 at your home pool, you must ensure that someone constantly supervises children nearby.

 • Slips and falls.
 Advice from lifeguards not to run on deck to go to the pool.
 Covers are often made of materials that can be slippery when wet, and victims risk hitting their heads on the hardcover during a fall.
 Such head trauma can result in unconsciousness, significantly increasing the risk of drowning.

 • Panic while in water.
-Often, inexperienced swimmers panic while in the water.
+Inexperienced swimmers often panic while in the water.
 This panic can lead to hyperventilation and jerky movements that increase the likelihood that the swimmer will suffocate or sink below the surface.

 • Use of alcohol or other harmful substances around the swimming pool.
 Most accidental drownings in adults and adolescents involve the use of alcohol.
 Alcohol impairs judgment, slows reaction time, and significantly impairs coordination and basic motor skills, which significantly increases the risk of drowning.